rev-net/memo/pitch.md

 Managed by Jango with help from Filip, Aeolian, KMac, and others from the Juicebox community.

 ### Ideal partners
 The Juicebox community is about to deploy the first handful of revnets alongside Juicebox V4 ($NANA, $REV, $BANNY, $NANCE, $SUCKS, $DEFIFA, $CROPTOP, $SPHINX).
 They are currently on testnets.
 We're fundraising as RRG to fund the growth work of extending these revnets to more people, and inviting new revnets to emerge.
-We're looking for partners that can help with this goal.
+We're looking for partners that believe in the mission, beleive in the team, and can help make this launch chapter successful.

 ### Bottom line